+Previously, he was the Secretary-General of the International Rehabilitation Council for Torture Victims.
 From 2007 to 2013, he was Head of the Registry of the Inter-American Commission on Human Rights (Washington D.C., USA), where he was responsible for overseeing the initial examination of all petitions received, and managed the Commission’s program for elimination of procedural delay.
 Prior to this, he was the Commission’s Head of Litigation, and supervised litigation of all cases, advisory opinions and provisional measures before the Inter-American Court of Human Rights.

 Beginning in 2013, Victor served a four-year term as a member of the United Nations (UN) Subcommittee on the Prevention of Torture, a body of independent experts established pursuant to the Optional Protocol of the Convention against Torture (OPCAT) to monitor, assist and advise States in the adoption of policies and practices to prevent torture.